WELCOME TO MY WEBSITE

-She continued in the meantime her plastic and pictorial research, veering towards abstraction.
+Danielle continued in the meantime her plastic and pictorial research, veering towards abstraction.

 PUTTING DOWN ROOTS IN AREZZO, TUSCANY IN ITALY

 Feeling the need to settle down, after so much traveling around and living in big cities, Danielle decided to move to the oasis of Arezzo in 2005, perfectly located between Florence and Rome her favorite cities, and easily accessible via train to any city in Italy, and thus began her project Villa Margherita a Paradise for Artists in Tuscany.
 Different things had attracted her to the area including Spanish horses.
 She worked with dressage expert and incredibly talented Cavaliere and Horse Trainer Silver Massarenti in Osaia near Cortona for a summer and then afterward at the Pony Club at The Arezzo Equestrian Center.
 In all honesty, it was a mix of horses and art that attracted Danielle to Arezzo.
 She would like to share a little about it in this introduction because she is often asked, why Arezzo?
 Her first answer, "It's a GORGEOUS city."
 Then, if you are a fresco lover, it is the home to the frescoes of Piero della Francesca, The Legend of the True Cross.
-The school where Danielle learned fresco did one of the restorations of these frescoes, the famous artist and restorer Leonetto Tintori, and Danielle is very fond of The Tarlati polyptych, painted by the Italian artist Pietro Lorenzetti located at the church of Santa Maria della Pieve in the historical center of Arezzo, as well as the fabulous food and delightful people, absolutely gorgeous jewelry and above all because it was the birth city of Giorgio Vasari, it was the Province where Michelangelo was born, so Danielle felt that she had found an artist's Paradise to call home.
+The school where Danielle learned fresco did one of the restorations of these frescoes, the famous artist and restorer Leonetto Tintori, and Danielle is very fond of The Tarlati polyptych, painted by the Italian artist Pietro Lorenzetti located at the church of Santa Maria della Pieve in the historical center of Arezzo, as well as the fabulous food and delightful people, absolutely gorgeous jewelry and above all because it was the birth city of Giorgio Vasari, it was the Province where Michelangelo was born, so she felt that she had found an artist's Paradise to call home.

-Soon after she obtained her diploma in painting with the highest honors, 110 e lode, in 2006 from the Accademia di Belle Arti Roma (Academy of Fine Arts in Rome), completing her studies with a thesis on sgraffito fresco painting.
+Soon after Danielle obtained her diploma in painting with the highest honors, 110 e lode, in 2006 from the Accademia di Belle Arti Roma (Academy of Fine Arts in Rome), completing her studies with a thesis on sgraffito fresco painting.
 She began teaching drawing, oil and acrylic painting, and buon fresco painting workshops at Villa Margherita in the same year.
 She also taught the English language (ESL) privately and did Italian to English translations, which she did for the following ten years as a side hustle and a way to become a part of the community, share and give back.
 She really enjoyed giving her best to inspire her English students to soar and shoot for the stars and is very proud of each and every one of them.

 Since 1994 Danielle has participated in numerous solo and group exhibitions in Italy and the United States.
 Her works may be found in private and public collections in the US and Italy.